 While it may have erupted continuously for several hundred years, Mount Yasur draws in a handful of willing hikers every year.
 Combining the thrill of climbing an active volcano in one of the often-cited happiest places on earth, whose country’s name translates as the chest-thumping; “our land forever,” there’s nothing quite like Mount Yasur and Vanuatu.

-So, how do you get to this fairly unknown island, and what does it take to hike the active volcano of Mount Yasur?
-Put on your hardiest boots, and we’ll find out.
+So, how do you get to this fairly unknown island, and what does it take to hike the angry volcano of Mount Yasur?
+Let’s get into it.

 Where is Mount Yasur?
 (And How To Get There)